DeveloperDunne/Space-Quiz/README.md

 ### The Landing Page:

 - When the page loads you are presented with the landing page, as shown the background is a colourful version of space and you are shown some text and a start button for you to begin the quiz.
-This style conntinues throughout the quiz.
+This style continues throughout the quiz.
 The quiz will pick 10 random questions from an array of 15 potential questions.

 ![Landing page](./readme-images/start-game.webp)